-How to make perfect hard boiled eggs is an easy how-to recipe.
-This will teach you how to make easy-to-peel hard boiled eggs.
+How to make perfect hard boiled eggs is an easy how-to recipe that will teach you how to make easy-to-peel hard boiled eggs.
 No more gray yolks!

-First, place your eggs in a pot and cover with an inch of cold water.
+Step 1: Place eggs in a single layer in a pot and cover with an inch of cold water.

-Next, bring the water to a rolling boil.
+Step 2: Bring the water to a rolling boil over high heat.

 A rolling boil means that the water is boiling rapidly.
 There should be lots of bubbles rising to the surface of the pot.